siyul-park/uniflow/docs/debugging.md

 (debug) continue
 ```

-This command can also be executed using `c`.
+This command can also be shortened to `c`.

 ### Delete